 Root Canal Treatment

-What is the Root Canal?
+What is Root Canal Treatment (RCT)?

 It is carried out in the pulp of the tooth, which is the root canal.
 Cleaning the canals within a tooth’s root is the origin of the term “root canal.”